logo

 Simon Baker

 Thank you very much for taking my question twice.
-A question on Vivgard.
-And I wonder if you could give us any qualitative commentary on rebating and forming negotiation trends into 2025.
-And how's the addition of CIDP as an indication affected those negotiations meaningfully at all at this stage?
+A question on Vivgard, and I wonder if you could give us any qualitative commentary on rebating and formula negotiation trends into 2025, and has the addition of CRDP as an indication affected those negotiations meaningfully at all at this stage?
 Thanks so much.

 speaker

 Simon, thank you.
-It's Carly.
+It's Kalia.
 Thank you for the question.
-What I can say is where we are today, growth to the net continues to be around 12%.
+What I can say is where we are today, growth to net continues to be around 12%.
 That's public.
 That's in our financials.
 We don't see a deterioration there.
 And I think that's what you can expect for the rest of the year.
-For 2025 and with people syringe all of those variables, I think it's a little bit too early to talk about that.
+For 2025, and with all of those variables, I think it's a little bit too early to talk about that.
 And that can be part of a later discussion.
 Thank you for the question.

 speaker